Deadline to leave Dakota Access Pipeline site draws near

 She added: "We are seeking to take the moral high ground and help them gracefully exit."

-The Standing Rock Sioux Tribe has said many times that the fight belongs in the court system, and repeatedly asked protesters to leave for safety and environmental reasons.
+The Standing Rock Sioux Tribe has said many times that the fight belongs in the court system and repeatedly has asked protesters to leave for safety and environmental reasons.

-"We got an eviction notice from the Standing Rock Sioux Tribe," said Winona Kasto, who has cooked for thousands of people inside a large army green mess tent.
+"We got an eviction notice from the Standing Rock Sioux Tribe," said Winona Kasto, who has cooked for thousands of people inside a large Army green mess tent.
 "I felt sad.
 It's like they gave up.
 Standing Rock gave up on our prayers and what we stand for here."

-Kasto, who is a Native American from South Dakota, and her family packed up from the Oceti Sakowin camp.
+Kasto, a Native American from South Dakota, and her family packed up from the Oceti Sakowin camp.
 But Kasto said she would move to another camp inside the reservation.

 'Keeping out all the evil'